core-wg/senml-spec/draft-ietf-core-senml.md

 {::include size.md}
 {: #tbl-sizes cols="l r r" title="Size Comparisons"}

-Note the CBOR and EXI sizes are not using the schema guidance so the could be a bit smaller.
+Note the EXI sizes are not using the schema guidance so the EXI could be a bit smaller.

 ### Collection of Resources {#rest-ex}